 According to FEMA the best protection from tornadoes is in a structure that is built to FEMA or International Code Council (ICC) 500 standards.
 The best location is in a purpose-built underground shelter, where you cannot be lifted into the air by high winds nor hit by flying debris.

 Many houses in Tornado Alley and Dixie Alley have storm shelters which can house moderate-sized groups of people until the storm passes.
-If your house has one of these places, this is also a great spot to store your emergency preparedness kit of food, water, and other supplies.
+If your house has one of these places, this is also a great spot to store your tornado preparedness kit of food, water, and other supplies.

 Another option for those who don’t have a storm shelters or safe rooms is to purchase and install a purpose-made underground shelter like this one from Granger which can house 3-5 adults in an emergency.
 These bunker-type shelters are great options for in-storm protection and can be placed in strategic locations.

 It is important to note, however, that a significant danger to a tornado shelter underground is the risk of being covered up by storm debris.
-Thus, it is critical that if you plan to use your shelter in the event of a tornado, that you notify local authorities and family members of its existence and location so that responders know that they should search under the debris for the shelter entrance.
+Thus, it is critical that if you plan to use your shelter in the event of a tornado, that you notify family members of its existence and location so that responders know that they should search under the debris for the shelter entrance.

-Sheltering Above Ground
+Sheltering Above Ground During a Tornado

 If you are not near an underground shelter, you might opt for a tornado shelter above ground in the event of an emergency.
-FEMA states that the above-ground shelters can provide moderate protection from tornados.
+FEMA states that the above-ground shelters can provide moderate protection from tornadoes.
 The best places are within study buildings and are small, interior, windowless rooms.

 Some potential options include a closet or bathroom on the lowest level of a building.
 A floor below ground is best, but not always an option as many homes and buildings do not have basements.
 Get as many walls as possible between you and the storm and be sure that there is nothing nearby that can fall on your head.